solana-foundation/developer-content/content/courses/using-token-extensions/token-extensions-in-the-client.md

   - Become proficient in utilizing the SPL TypeScript library for comprehensive token operations
 description:
-  "How to use mints with Token Extensions program from TS in your web and mobile apps."
+  "Use mints with Token Extensions program from TS in web and mobile apps."
 ---

 ## Summary